pavanvidem/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.md

 # Create heatmap of custom genes

 You can also create a heatmap for a custom set of genes.
 To demonstrate this, we will create a heatmap for the 31 genes in Figure 6b from the original paper using this dataset (see below).
 These 31 genes include the authors' main gene of interest in the paper, Mcl1, and a set of cytokines/growth factors identified as differentially expressed.
 We will recreate this heatmap here.
-To see how to visualize these genes in a volcano plot see the tutorial [here]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md %}).
+To see how to visualize these genes in a volcano plot see [this tutorial]({% link topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md %}).

 ![Fu heatmap](../../images/rna-seq-viz-with-heatmap2/fu_heatmap.png "Fu et al, Nat Cell Biol 2015")